Mediation is an informal, confidential process.

 Mediation may be voluntary or court ordered.

-Butterwick adds, "if it is court ordered, the parties are ordered only to show up for the mediation and the rest of the process is voluntary."
+When mediation is court ordered, disputants are simply ordered to show up for the mediation.
+From there, the process is voluntary.

 In either case, mediation is confidential.